 Arkansas criminal penalties for domestic violence are more severe than those of many other states

 The state of Arkansas has some of the harshest penalties for domestic abuse charges in the nation.
 Other states will not automatically charge a felony offense unless a person has been previously charged with domestic abuse 2-3 times within a certain time period.
 Arkansas will charge you with domestic battery in the third degree, a class A misdemeanor, if you cause any type of physical injury to a person you have a “domestic” relationship with.
 However, if you have been charged with domestic battery of any kind within five years, the second charge will automatically be upgraded to a Class D felony.
 As a practical matter, most Arkansas prosecutors will attempt to charge almost all domestic battery cases as felonies even though the law leaves room charge a person with a misdemeanor.
 The aggressive nature with which District Attorneys pursue these matters means that defendants in our state are facing a more severe situation than most.

 Whenever someone is charged with a felony, there is risk of serious prison time.
 Class C and Class B felonies are punishable up to 10 and 20 years in prison, respectfully.
 In addition to these penalties, you may be facing restraining orders, the loss of child custody, loss of the right to carry a firearm, and the social stigma that goes with a domestic violence conviction.
 In other words, don’t think of your domestic violence charge as “something between two people.”
 It is something that will have a long lasting impact on your life.
-We discuss the ramifications of such a conviction in this video:

 Being convicted of domestic violence in Arkansas can lead to enhanced penalties in the future